The business case for an inclusive workplace culture in Asia

-Countless studies have talked about the business case for inclusion in markets such as Australia, U.S. and U.K. But how about in Asia?
+Countless studies have talked about the business case for an inclusive workplace culture in markets such as Australia, U.S. and U.K. But what about in Asia?
 Be Inclusive breaks down the business case for inclusion with local case studies in Asia so you can include it in your next pitch to your employers or other stakeholders.

 What does inclusion mean?